liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-irm-enabled-lists.md

 1. Enable IRM on the migrated content list.
 2. Perform the following steps to ensure documents in IRM protected libraries are protected.
   - Download a document from an IRM protected list.
   - Open the document on the client machine.
-- If the document is protected, there's a status displayed beneath the ribbon.
+  - Display a status beneath the ribbon if the document's protected.

 ## Scan Result Reports